mpalka/RoboAccordionView/README.md

       }
       ```

-  3. Implements methods of the RoboAccordionAdapter to provide accordion's segment count as well as header and content view of each segment.
+  3. Implement methods of the RoboAccordionAdapter to provide accordion's segment count as well as header and content view of each segment.

-      ```
+      ```java
       private String[] capitals = new String[]{"Athens", "Berlin", "London", "Helsinki", "Copenhagen", "Warsaw",
             "Stockholm", "Oslo", "Prague",